Tigelle are one of the most discussed topic of Emilia Romagna's food.

-The name tigelle refers to clay discs about 15cm large and 1.5 cm thick, built with chestnut land ground and moulded into a wooden mould with bas-relief engravings, then dried and finally cooked.
+The name tigelle refers to ancient clay disks about 15cm large and 1.5 cm thick, built with chestnut ground land.
+Then they were shaped into a wooden mould with bas-relief engravings, then dried and finally cooked.

 Then they altered them with chestnut or walnut leaves to separate the dough from the pottery and to keep them clean from ashes.

 Today crescentina is called tigella by many, referring to the old cooking method mostly no longer applied.

 Nowadays the cooking is made in a faster manner, placing the balls of dough between two plates of a metallic material, in machines specially prepared for this use.

 How to eat tigelle

 After cooking, tigelle are cut in half when they're still very hot and filled with various toppings.